All Episodes

 Taliban, and there's a picture of it.

-U.S. intelligence officers in Afghanistan are still fuming about the recent lost opportunity for an easy kill of Taliban honchos packed in tight formation for the burial.
+According to a shocking report, U.S. intelligence officers in Afghanistan are still fuming about the recent lost opportunity for an easy kill of Taliban honchos packed in tight formation for the burial.

 NBC News had the pictures.

-We were so excited they came rushing in with the picture.
+We were so excited they came rushing in with the picture, one U.S. Army officer told NBC.

-But that excitement quickly got to uh turn to gut-wrenching frustration because the rules of engagement on the ground in Afghanistan blocked the U.S. from mounting a missile or bomb strike in a cemetery.
+But that excitement quickly got to turn to gut-wrenching frustration because the rules of engagement on the ground in Afghanistan blocked the U.S. from mounting a missile or bomb strike in a cemetery.

-Now uh the Taliban bombs other Muslim funerals.
+Now, the Taliban bombs other Muslim funerals.

-The Taliban hides behind women and children, as does Al Qaeda and all of these other terrorists.
+The Taliban hides behind women and children, as does al-Qaeda and all of these other terrorists.

 I know why we do it, folks.